This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 1:

 Bring a large pot of salted water to a boil, and cook the pasta according to the package directions.
-(I usually add a teaspoon of sea salt to the pot of water.)
+(I usually add a teaspoon of sea salt to the water in the pot.)

 While the noodles are cooking, combine the cashews, water, lemon juice, mustard, salt, nutritional yeast, and spices in a high-speed blender.
-Secure the lid and blend until the mixture is very smooth.
+Secure the lid and blend until the mixture is smooth and creamy.

 Step 2: